barty-s/client_list_app/README.md

 25. Once the final input has been accepted the user will see a message that the client is being added to the database.
 26. As long as all the values are valid, the user will then see a message confirming the client has been added to the database.
-27. The client's data will be then be shown.
-It will include all the input values as well as the countdown of the number of days left until the client's race, their current running pace in minutes/km and their goal time race pace in minutes/km.
+27. A summary of the client's data will then be shown to the user.
+It will include all the input values, as well as the countdown of the number of days left until the client's race, their current running pace in minutes/km and their goal time race pace in minutes/km, which are calculated automatically by the program.
+28. The googlesheets client_list will be updated with this new client's data and the calculated countdown and race paces.
+29. The user will be shown the Main Menu again to either continue with the program or exit.

 #### Action 2 - View a client

+1. On selecting action 2, the screen will be cleared and the user will be prompted to input their client's email address.
+2. If the user inputs an invalid email, for example, missing the @ or ".", they will be warned of the error and prompted to input a valid email.
+3. If the user inputs a email that doesn't exist in the database, they will be warned and then the main menu will be displayed.
+4. When the user inputs a valid email that exists in the database, the client's information connected to that email will be displayed and the main menu will also be displayed.

 #### Action 3 - Edit a client

+1.

 #### Action 4 - Delete a client

+1. On selecting action 4, the user will be prompted to input the client's email.
+2. On inputting a valid email, the client's data will be displayed and the user will be asked if they are sure they want to delete the client.
+3. The user can type 'n', 'no', 'y', 'yes' in any combination of upper/lower case letters and all answers will be accepted.
+If the user types anything else they will be warned and then prompted to type 'y/n'.
+4. If the user chooses not to delete a client, they will be shown a message stating the client has not been deleted and the main menu will be displayed.

 #### Action 5 - Exit

+1. On selecting action 5, the user will signing-off message and the app will stop running.

 ### Bugs